jmrr/phd_thesis/Corrections/list_of_changes.md

  particular:
    - [x] For the journal articles I have made sure volume and pages were included.
-   - [ ] For the conference proceedings, I have homogenised the name of the proceedings, sometimes the title of the book was inverted.
+   - [x] For the conference proceedings, I have homogenised the name of the proceedings, sometimes the title of the book was inverted.
+   - [x] I have removed all duplicates.
+   - [x] Book chapters are now properly referenced, instead of only pointing to the book.
    - [x] For URLs, I have added the date I last accessed the resource.

 17. References [54] and [55] are corresponding to the same paper